tmpfs/trucks/packages/transform-csp/README.md

 public csp(state, conf)
 ```

-Write `nonce` content security policy attributes to inline styles.

-This transform generates the files `csp.html` containing a `<meta>`
-element describing the content security policy and a `csp.txt` file
+Generates content security policy files for styles and scripts within the
-containing a value suitable for appending to a `Content-Security-Policy`
-HTTP header.
+shadow DOM.

+Each type is mapped to either a `style_src` or `script_src` policy using a
+prefix of `'self'` unless disabled using the `self` option.

+Unless the `sha` option is given the operation is in `nonce` mode which
+adds a `nonce` attribute to the matched elements, if the intention is to
+further process via the skate compiler you should enable the `statics`
+option so that the attribute is set as `data-static-nonce`.

 When the `sha` option is specified attributes are not added but the output
-will be base64 encoded versions of the element contents.
+will be base64 encoded computed hashes of each element's content.

+Generates the files `csp.html` containing a `<meta>` element describing
+the content security policy and a `csp.txt` file containing a value
+suitable for appending to a `Content-Security-Policy` HTTP header.

+Use the `dir`, `text` and `html` options to change the output locations.

+When `dir` is not given the default output directory is used.

 Returns map of visitor functions.